nrfconnect/ncs-door-lock-and-access-control/README.md

-# ncs-aliro-app
+# ncs-door-lock-app
-NCS manifest repo for the Aliro reference application
+NCS manifest repo for the door lock reference application